agasthik/aws-csa-2017/README.md

 ### Security Areas

   1. Data protection
   2. Privilege management
   3. Infrastructure protection
   4. Detective controls

 ### Best Practices

 1. Data protection

   - Basic data classification should be in place.
 Organize data into segments.
 Who should have access to data?
 Implement least privilege principle

-      - Encrypt everything where possible – both rest and transit
+  - Encrypt everything where possible – both at rest and in transit

-1. AWS customers maintain full control of their data
+  - AWS customers maintain full control of their data

-2. AWS makes it easier for you to encrypt your data and manage keys – KMS or by a customer
+  - AWS makes it easier for you to encrypt your data and manage keys – KMS or by a customer

-3. Detailed logging available.
+  - Detailed logging available.

-4. AWS systems are exceptionally resilient.
+  - AWS systems are exceptionally resilient.

-5. Versioning can be used as data lifecycle management.
+  - Versioning can be used as data lifecycle management.

-6. AWS never initiates movement of data between regions unless a feature is enabled or leverages a services
+  - AWS never initiates movement of data between regions unless a feature is enabled or leverages a services

 How are you encrypting data at rest and transit (SSL)? – ELB, EBS, S3, RDS

 2. Privilege management

-Allow only authorized and authenticated users are able to access resources.
+  - Allow only authorized and authenticated users are able to access resources.
 This is achieved via
   - ACLs,
   - RBAC – Role based access control
   - Password Management

 How are you protecting access to and use of AWS root account credentials?